thedersen/backbone.validation/README.md

 * You may use &lt;input .... data-error-style="inline"&gt; in your form to force rendering of a &lt;span class="help-inline"&gt;

 ## Release notes

+#### v0.6.3

+* Labelformatter set to 'label' no longer crashes when no `labels` attribute is present on the model
+* Does not invoke callbacks for attributes that are not validated
+* Valid callbacks are always called before invalid callbacks (Thanks to [Justin Etheredge](https://github.com/jetheredge))
+* Fixed typo in the readme

 #### v0.6.2